 Roles should be assigned to the project manager, project engineer, superintendent, and other employees in positions of responsibility.
 One of these individuals should be assigned to keep an inventory to ensure everything is properly recorded when it is stored on site.

 Police should be encouraged to patrol the jobsite at night, if possible.
 Construction site security measures dictate that you provide a contact name and phone number to reach when unusual activity is observed.

 Inform them about the work being done, share your contact information, and ask them to watch for suspicious activity.

-Remove the tires from smaller equipment, circle larger equipment around smaller assets, chain pieces to each other, and place the tool storage area where it can be seen by law enforcement and neighborhood watch.
+Part of securing a construction site is that you remove the tires from smaller equipment, circle larger equipment around smaller assets, chain pieces to each other, and place the tool storage area where it can be seen by law enforcement and neighborhood watch.

+To further boost safety and security on construction sites, install technology that can monitor and light up the area.
 Be sure to inspect your lighting at night to ensure it’s set up to provide optimal visibility.

 Oliver DeLaurentiis, President of Global Investigation Security Services (GISS), says that his clients always ask for a guard booth to control access at their construction sites.

 “Controlling access to the site should be your number one priority when you create a construction site security plan,” says DeLaurentiis.
 “We chose Guardian Booth because they provide a base where our security guards can access all the security equipment and technology in a safe and comfortable space.”